 If you are like most people, you pop vitamins in the morning with breakfast.
 On the surface, swallowing a multivitamin every day makes sense.
 We all want to stay healthy and we're concerned that our meals do not provide enough nutrition.
 Unfortunately, the more you learn about multivitamins, the less likely you are to swear by them.
-The truth is, you may be wasting both your time and your money.
+The truth is, you could be wasting both your time and your money.
+It depends on a few things...

 Multivitamin or Placebo?